Owen-sz/freegeek-info-script/README.md

 ### How to run:
 1. Open the terminal app from the dock
 2. Paste this into the terminal to install git, clone (download) the scripit, and run it.
-It is reccomended to increase the size of your terminal at this time.
+It is recommended to increase the size of your terminal at this time.
 ```console
 sudo apt install git -y && git clone https://github.com/Owen-sz/freegeek-info-script.git && cd freegeek-info-script && sudo bash freegeek-info.sh
 ```